 This release enhances the performance when using date or datetime data types as filter keys.
-This improves the performance of unloading data from the source database when using filter keys of
+This improves the performance of unloading data from the source database when using filter keys of types date, datetime, datetime, smalldatetime, or time.

 - Post load - This release enhances the performance of post load process.
 While enabling constraints and indexes, the creation of CLUSTERED and NON_CLUSTERED indexes in tables is optimized by ensuring the correct order. - This release introduces connection pooling for the target database.
 Hyperscale Compliance now maintains a connection pool for post load process with a default pool size of 15.
 You can refer to the Configuration Settings page to customize the pool size property.